CloudNativeCzechia/talks/Cloud Native Brno #1/README.md

-# Summary from our first Cloud Native meetup at [Živo u Palečka](http://www.upalecka.cz/program.html).
+# Summary of the first Cloud Native Czechia meetup at [Živo u Palečka](http://www.upalecka.cz/program.html).

 Photos can be found on our [Facebook](https://www.facebook.com/CloudNativecz-209534252966425).